DjalmeidaGithub/tech/llm.md

-# Understanding and Implementing AI Language Models: A Practical Guide for Your Business
+# A Practical Guide for Your Business With LLMs

 ## Let's Talk About Large Language Models (LLMs)